Invokuu/start-it/README.md

 Collection of module 1 tasks given by school.

-I've listed the tasks below as demos in the order I've done them.
+I've listed the assignments that I've done below.

 [comment]: # "parse.start"